al3rez/bing-scraper/README.md

 - Maybe add the optional API endpoints from the PRD

 But it does everything the requirements asked for, and it's production-ready as is.

----

-Built for a technical challenge.
-Shows production-ready web scraping at scale with solid Rails patterns and a clean UI.